-The seller of this award-winning integrated agency was ready to retire after having founded this business 20 years previously.
+(The Byne Group) The seller of this award-winning integrated agency was ready to retire after having founded this business 20 years previously.
 Our marketing campaign attracted many regional and national buyers.
 The business was sold to an established media-buying company that viewed the acquisition as an opportunity to promote its services to the seller’s clients while strengthening relationships with its clients by offering them a broader range of services.
 We played a major role in successfully resolving a number of complex legal issues.
 The buyer did not require any external financing, which helped expedite the closing.
 To facilitate a seamless transition, the seller agreed to continue to participate in the business on a part-time basis for three years.

 The seller was ready for a change after working in the business for many years.
 They engaged us to sell their business.
 We located several potentially interested buyers.
 The best offer came from an overseas buyer in Europe that wanted to live in the United States with the purchase of a business under the E-2 Visa program.
 We negotiated terms that worked for both parties, and the buyer was able to realize their dream of living in the US, and the seller will help them with a transition.